danramteke/swish/README.md

 Who wants to use a Ruby script to upload your iOS project?
 Not me.
 Let's use Swift.

+## Approach

+This project aims to give a programmatic interface to common iOS build actions.
+This approach enables the full expression, such as control flow and functions without being limited by the cuteness of a DSL.
+(Although I suppose, this is a DSL of sorts.)

+This project aims give some high level assistance (build a project and upload it to the App Store!) as well as expose every option that Xcode's tools give.

 ## Getting Started

 In the root directory of your iOS project: